Staff Profile

 Google scholar: Click here

-I have established research expertise in the application of linguistic theory to the language classroom, particularly in respect to acquisition of the English article system.
+I have established research expertise in generative approaches to Second Language Acquisition, and the application of linguistic theory to the language classroom, particularly in respect to acquisition of the English article system.
 My doctoral research was an intervention study which investigated the role of specificity in article instruction in L2 English.
-I have completed two further collaborative projects on the topic of theory into practice in language education.
+I was Co-Investigator on two externally funded projects on the releated topic of theory into practice in language education.
 These examined Professional Intercultural Communicative Competence (Erasmus+ funded project, PI Tony Young) and Teachers’ Perceptions of Machine Translation as a Pedagogical Tool (AHRC funded project, PI Nick Riches).
 I have publications across all these areas and have supervised several PhD students to successful completion on related topics.

-I have developing research expertise in issues related to equality, diversity, and inclusion (EDI), particularly in relation to accessibility and anti-ableism.
+I have developing research expertise in issues related to equality, diversity, and inclusion (EDI), particularly neurodiversity, accessibility and anti-ableism.
 At Newcastle University, I am known for my scholarship and citizenship work on peer support for parent carers and on accessibility.
-I am currently leading a cross-faculty EDI project on accessible conferences and events at an institutional level (Newcastle University EDI Fund) and am a member of the participatory action research group (PAR) for the Wellcome Trust funded Reimagining Leadership project.
+I recently led a cross-faculty EDI project on accessibility at an institutional level (Newcastle University EDI Fund) which produced these Guidelines for Accessible Conferences and Events.
+I am a member of the participatory action research group (PAR) for the Wellcome Trust funded Reimagining Leadership project (£1M, PI Chris Day).
 The project examines psychological safety and inclusive research leadership and links closely to my other work on accessibility.
 I am also interested in the linguistic representation of marginalised groups from a wider social justice perspective, as well as linguistic discrimination and how this links to EDI.
-A current project examines discourses of single parenthood as constructed in mainstream UK media.
-The research approach combines Corpus Linguistics and Critical Discourse Analysis and is underpinned by the theory of moral panic.

 In the near future, I intend to further grow my anti-ableism work alongside my general interest in inclusion.
-I would also like to find a way to connect my background in linguistic theory to this new strand of work.
+I am exploring ways to connect my background in linguistic theory to this new strand of work.
 I am interested in hearing from potential collaborators on any of these themes.

 PhD completions